- Where does lithium come from? Where is lithium found in North Carolina?

 The concentrated spodumene from our plant will have a lithium content that is six times greater than the mined ore (6% Li2O).
 This concentrate can then be converted into lithium chemicals that are used in batteries.

 - Why do you want to build a mine in this area?
 Didn’t companies mine lithium in North Carolina in the past?
 How valuable is the lithium in the region?

-The North Carolina deposit, running about 30 miles west of Charlotte and usually referred to as the tin-spodumene belt, has long been recognized as one of the world’s most abundant sources of lithium, and it is the only one of its kind in the United States.
+The North Carolina deposit, running about 30 miles west of Charlotte and usually referred to as the Tin-Spodumene Belt (TSB), has long been recognized as one of the world’s most abundant sources of lithium, and it is the only one of its kind in the United States.

-In fact, North Carolina supplied most of the world’s lithium from the 1950s through the 1980s, from mines that were similar to our project design.
-However, in the 1990s the major lithium producers turned their attention to previously unexplored deposits in South America and Australia and let the North Carolina mines go dormant.
-Then the business changed at a rapid pace.
+North Carolina supplied most of the world’s lithium from the 1950s through the 1980s.
+Mines closed here in the 1990s.
+The market is very different today.
 Demand for lithium has grown dramatically as a result of the deployment of lithium-ion batteries in everything from mobile phones to power tools and now electric vehicles.